Charles Waterstreet: Arts career

 He is also a regular columnist for The Sun-Herald where he has a weekly feature article in the "Extra" section named "Waterstreetlife".
-On 12 May 2013 he published an article in the Sydney Morning Herald titled "A Mother's Tale of Heartache", in which he argued that a man convicted of being a ringleader in the gang rapes of seven under-age girls and women in Sydney in 2000 should be released early because of his ethnic background.
-He was widely condemned for this.
+On 12 May 2013 he published an article in the Sydney Morning Herald titled "A Mother's Tale of Heartache", in which he argued that a man convicted of being a ringleader in the gang rapes of seven under-age girls and women in Sydney in 2000 had been disproportionality punished.

 Newcastle artist Nigel Milsom won his first Archibald Prize in 2015 for his portrait of Waterstreet, the artist's former defence lawyer.

 Personal life and harassment allegations

 Waterstreet was married to a woman called Fiona and they had a son, Harry.
 Both now live in the US and Waterstreet maintains contact with them.
 Waterstreet had been romantically linked to actress Kate Fitzpatrick.
 He also dated journalist Gretel Killeen for a short time, and the two remain close friends.

 In October 2017, Waterstreet was accused of sexually harassing law student Tina Ni Huang during a job interview in August 2017.
 The story was broken by New Matilda editor Chris Graham and Nina Funnell, a freelance journalist and activist against rape and sexual assault.
 Waterstreet denied the accusations.

 Fresh claims were made by two women at the end of October 2017: Genevieve Wilks, who worked for Waterstreet as paralegal, and an anonymous law student, referred to as "Anita", who had been interviewed by Waterstreet for a position at his firm.

 In 2018, University of Sydney law student Sarah Knight disclosed that she was the pseudonymous "Anita" and joined a complaint taken to the NSW Bar Association by End Rape on Campus Australia, on behalf of Huang, Wilks, and an unnamed third party.